stutiiag/stutiiag/README.md

 - 🎓 Passionate about **technology and innovation**
 - 💡 Interested in **AI, Web Development & Emerging Tech**
 - 🌱 Currently learning and improving my **coding & problem-solving skills**
-- 🚀 Always eager to explore new tools and build meaningful projects
+- 🚀 Love building creative and meaningful projects
 - 🤝 Open to collaboration and learning opportunities

 ---